 The Importance of Training and Mentoring Your Financial Officers

-Are your AFT departments ready to move your company to the next level?
+Prepare your AFT departments to move your company to the next level.

 Your Accounting, Finance and Treasury (AFT) departments play an important role that enables your company to move to the next level.
 The Senior Financial Officer is the cornerstone of that group.
 New Senior Financial Officers can be blindsided by critical business events they have never faced before.
 If they and their staff are not prepared to tackle these challenges, your company may stagnate, or possibly, fail.
 Even seasoned CFOs who have been with the same company or in the same industry for years may have blind spots that limit the company’s growth and profitability.
 Training and mentoring will help fill any critical gaps.

 Owners, CEOs and SFOs should expect their AFT departments to:

 - Understand industry best practices for financial reporting and accounting.

 - Master the income statement, balance sheet and cash flow statement, including how to use these tools in forecasting and planning for your company’s future.